anom-tmu/cmt-attention/README.md

 ![alt text](https://github.com/anom-tmu/cmt-attention/blob/main/cover_cmt.gif)

 This research integrate finger measurement and visual attention for chopsticks manipulation tests (CMT) assessment.
 We estimate the proximal interphalangeal (PIP) joint angle on the index finger during CMT using fully-connected cascade neural networks (FCC-NN).
 Then, we implement visual attention measurement using Tobii Pro Glasses 3 during CMT.
-We propose three parameters, namely joint angle estimation movement (JAEM), chopsticks' attention movement (CAM), and chopsticks' tips movement (CTM), by detecting the local minima and maxima of the signal.
-In our experimental result, the velocity of these three parameters could indicate improvement in hand and eye function during CMT.
+By detecting the local minima and maxima of the signal, we propose three parameters, namely joint angle estimation movement (JAEM), chopsticks' attention movement (CAM), and chopsticks' tips movement (CTM).
+In our experimental result, the velocity of these parameters could indicate improvement in hand and eye function during CMT.
 This study is expected to benefit hand-eye coordination rehabilitation in the future.

 ![alt text](https://github.com/anom-tmu/cmt-attention/blob/main/pic_installation.jpg)